hcote/TrashTalk/CONTRIBUTE.md

 __Pull Request Format__
 - Title: Same as commit message above.
 - Description: Add some details about the code changes.
- Include links or references to any information that will be helpful to other developers reviewing the code!
+ Include links or references that will help other developers review the code!
-- Checklist: Make sure all the marks are hit!
+- Checklist: Make sure to hit all the marks!
-- Code Failures: The code will be automatically tested by Travis once the PR is created.
-If there are any test failures, re-review your code and fix the errors.
+- Code Failures: Travis will automatically test the PR.
+If there are any test failures, review the code and fix the errors.
 If it's unclear what's wrong, leave a comment on the PR and other developers will help.
-- Linting: Read about [Lint Messaging](https://pylint.readthedocs.io/en/latest/user_guide/output.html#source-code-analysis-section) in order to improve the readability of the code
+- Linting: Read about [Lint Messaging](https://pylint.readthedocs.io/en/latest/user_guide/output.html#source-code-analysis-section) and improve the readability of the code

 **More Documentation**
 - [Django Docs](https://docs.djangoproject.com/en/dev/)